 What kinds of personal information do we collect and hold?

 The kinds of personal information we collect include:

 E.g. name, date of birth, contact details.

 - the personal information we collect may include: personal details (name, age, date of birth, year of birth, gender, school, social media profile), contact details (phone number, email address, postal address, post code), image (photo and video recording), any languages other than English that you may speak, voice recording and other information reasonably necessary for our activities and functions.

 - for our employees, contractors and volunteers, additional relevant information including resumes and employment history, bank accounts, tax file number and superannuation details.

 - if you are an employee, contractor or representative of one of our partners, sponsors, collaborators or stakeholders or an educational institutions that we deal with, your name and your organisation’s name, your address, contact details and other information necessary to manage and administer our relationship with you and your organisation.

 - the sensitive information we may collect includes: health information (medical history, immunisation, dietary requirements, diseases, allergies, impairments, asthma details and plan, medication and mental health diagnosis).
 We generally only collect this information if you participate in one of our programs, initiatives, events or challenges and are under our care.

 - we may collect sensitive information about your political opinions, ethnic origins, country of birth or Aboriginal or Torres Strait Islander heritage, but only where this information is relevant to our research or participation in one of our programs, initiatives, events or challenges.

 - for our employees, contractors and volunteers, we may also collect relevant health information about you and, with your consent, undertake a working with childrens and pre-employment police records check.

-- the other personal information we collect may include: IP address, type of browser and operating system, webpages visited, time and date of visit, domain name from which you linked to our website and other non-personally identifiable information is automatically collected when you access or use one of our websites or social media profiles.
+- the other personal information we collect may include: IP address, type of browser and operating system, webpages visited, time and date of visit, domain name from which you linked to our website and other non-personally identifiable information might automatically be collected when you access or use one of our websites or social media profiles.